codevlabs/oskar/README.md

-# Oscar - the Slack satisfaction coach
+# Oskar - the Slack satisfaction coach

 ## Description

-Oscar is a Slackbot that tracks satisfaction of your team members.
+Oskar is a Slackbot that tracks satisfaction of your team members.
 Every day it asks people for their current mood.
 This metric is stored in a database and tracked over time, allowing the team to understand which members are struggling or doing extremely well.

-Everyone can ask Oscar for another team member's status, or a list of all team member's current status, and what they struggle with.
+Everyone can ask Oskar for another team member's status, or a list of all team member's current status, and what they struggle with.

 It is not meant to be a way of comparing people but to surface issues, unblock each other and eliminate isolation (especially in remote teams).

 ## How to

-Oscar automatically asks people within an interval of 24 hours how they are doing.
+Oskar automatically asks people within an interval of 24 hours how they are doing.
 People can reply to question message with a number between 0-9.
-If the feedback is less than 5 Oscar will ask if the person is having any issues, and saves the reply to the database.
+If the feedback is less than 5 Oskar will ask if the person is having any issues, and saves the reply to the database.

 Team members can use the following commands:
 - `How is @member?` - Tells you how a specific team member is doing